Best wood lathes for your workshop

 7. Accessories

-Spring calipers are neither used for cutting nor sanding.
+Spring callipers are neither used for cutting nor sanding.
 They are used for measuring the diameter of your wood while you are working on it.
 The tools help you know when you reach your desired depth of cut.

 Additionally, the lathe comes with hones, which are essential in removing metal burrs from the machine and the cutting tools.
 The Burrs usually occur when you operate the lathe, so there is no way to avoid them.
 Nonetheless, you can easily remove them using a hone.